dudung/2021-2-fi3201-01-u2/ans/10219048/README.md

 12 | [fork_a_repository_and_comment](fork_a_repository_and_comment.ipynb) | :x:

 ## instruction
-1. Edit `Your Full Name` with your full name and related link to your GitHub username `https://github.com/username`.
+1. Edit `Said Husain` with your full name and related link to your GitHub username `https://github.com/supermieisidua`.
 2. After you answer a question, please update its status from :x: to :heavy_check_mark:.